-Rhodesian Air Force.
-The majority of troops deployed to Kuwait arrived by air.68 There were questions about the impact of extreme heat on troops transported directly from the UK to the Middle East, although these were rather downplayed by the official report on 'Vantage'.69 Unfortunately, troops airlifted into Kuwait often arrived without key pieces of equipment and all were critically short of transport.
+Once the political obstacles facing the airlift were overcome, and in the absence of any Iraqi action against the airfields in Kuwait, the airlift was very effective.
+A total of 71 RAF transport aircraft were employed, in addition to 17 chartered airliners and three aircraft from the Royal Rhodesian Air Force.
+The majority of troops deployed to Kuwait arrived by air.
+68 There were questions about the impact of extreme heat on troops transported directly from the UK to the Middle East, although these were rather downplayed by the official report on Vantage.
+69 Unfortunately, troops airlifted into Kuwait often arrived without key pieces of equipment and all were critically short of transport.
 An Army Operational Research Group, sent to Kuwait to investigate matters, decided that British forces were so short of transport that they were incapable of anything but a static defensive battle.
-Indeed, the one unit that had arrived ready to fight was No. 42 Commando, landed by HMS Bulwark.70 The rather chaotic nature of the airlift was, in part, a result of an understandable decision to prioritise the movement of fighting troops at the expense of the administrative staff who would have managed the unloading and distribution of incoming cargo.
+Indeed, the one unit that had arrived ready to fight was No.42 Commando, landed by HMS Bulwark.
+70 The rather chaotic nature of the air lift was, in part, a result of a decision to prioritise the movement of fighting troops at the expense of the administrative staff who would have managed the unloading and distribution of in-coming cargo.
+This decision was taken due to the urgent need to boost the fighting forces in Kuwait.
 It was exacerbated by the primitive unloading facilities at the newly completed airfield that was made available to the British.
-Such considerations were unlikely to be unique to 'Vantage'.
+Such considerations were unlikely to be unique to Vantage.

 Perhaps even more worrying than the above was the fact that, despite the existence of airfield facilities in Kuwait and established bases at Bahrain and Aden, the RAF was unable to secure a satisfactory air defence environment prior to the arrival of the aircraft carrier HMS Victorious.
-Political restrictions on pre-emptive air strikes meant that the Iraqi airfields could not be attacked prior to an Iraqi attack on Kuwait, thus ceding the initiative in any air battle to the Iraqi Air Force.
+Political restrictions on pre-emptive air strikes meant that the Iraqi airfields could not be attacked prior to an Iraqi attack on Kuwait, thus ceding the initiative in any air battle to the Iraqi air force.
 This placed a premium on an efficient air defence system.
-With only two squadrons of Hunter fighter/ground attack aircraft in range and reliant on HM ships for radar cover, the RAF was not able to provide this.
-It is difficult to dispute Air Chief Marshal Sir David Lee's conclusion that, prior to the arrival of HMS Victorious, air defence 'could have posed almost insuperable problems for the two Hunter Squadrons'.71 This conclusion is particularly damning given that 'Vantage' was a pre-planned operation, with considerable host nation support conducted in reasonable proximity to existing RAF airfields at Bahrain and Sharjah.
+With only two squadrons of Hunter fighter/ground attack aircraft in range and reliant on HM Ships for radar cover, the RAF was not able to provide this.
+It is difficult to dispute Air Chief Marshal Sir David Lee's conclusion that, prior to the arrival of HMS Victorious, air defence 'could have posed almost insuperable problems for the two Hunter Squadrons'.
+This conclusion is particularly damning given that Vantage was a pre-planned operation, with considerable host nation support conducted in reasonable proximity to existing RAF airfields at Bahrain and Sharjah.
 Such benign circumstances could not be relied upon in every situation.